 Twist, stoop, explore and discover the dark depths of the Oregon Caves with a ranger guide.
 You will explore a labyrinth of marble passageways, pass glistening flowstones, and visit a huge room 220 feet beneath the surface.
 The guides will lead you on a caving experience and explain the interesting geology around you.
 This adventure lasts 90-minutes.
-Tours are limited to 15 people.
+Tours are limited to 12 people.
 Go to Plan Your Visit for tour seasons, hours, and fees.
-Spring Break and Summer time tour wait times can be long.

 Children: For their safety, children must be at least 42 inches (107 cm) tall to take a tour.
 The cave route is not safe for small children.
 Children cannot be carried through the cave.